algolia/vue-instantsearch/docs/src/advanced/conditional-requests.md

 ## Mocking a search request

-Since we don't want to do a request when the query is `""`, we first need to detect it:
+Since we don't want to do a request when the query is empty (`""`), we first need to detect it:

 ```js
 const searchClient = {